ggoforth/cart-mean-stack/03/02-functions-cont.md

 * Enabled inheritence in javascript
 * Ability to add methods and properties to already existing object instances.

-Drawbacks of using prototype:

-* No clousures

-Lets look at an example of how to implement a prototype, and then we'll revisit the benefits / drawbacks.

 Here is an example of creating a prototype for a person:

 ```javascript